Bayesian nonparametric boundary detection for multiple areal data: Sampling strategy in details

 \item sample the common variance $\sigma^2$ from

 where the posterior parameters are given by

 \end{itemize}

-\paragraph*{Between models move} The general idea behind the between models move has already been presented in \Cref{sec:algorithm} of the main paper.
+\paragraph*{Between-models move} The general idea behind the between-models move has already been presented in \Cref{sec:algorithm} of the paper.
 Here, we specify the details in the case of our model.
 Specifically, the conditional posterior distribution becomes the joint law $\pi( \wtilde^{H+1}, \tau_{H+1} \mid \bm{y}, H+1, \tilde{\bm{W}}, \bm{\tau})$.
-Such distribution, in an implicit form, is proportional to {
+Such a distribution, in an implicit form, is proportional to